wp-plugins/wp-spreadplugin/readme.txt

 * Having problems with wrong url for checkout, let me know please.

 == Changelog ==

+= 3.9.7.2 =
+* Checkout fixes
+* Checkout uses shopId now for some users having customized spreadshirt checkout with logo on top

 = 3.9.7.1 =
 * Anchor added so you can jump directly to spreadplugin shop if set